 Tag me on Instagram when you make this recipe!

-- 2 tbsp Extra Virgin Olive Oil plus more for serving
+- 2 tablespoon Extra Virgin Olive Oil plus more for serving

 - 1 pound spicy vegan or chicken sausage (no casing)

 - ½ pound soaked, dry white beans (cannellini or Great Northern)